cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

     // JSBClassType::registerClass is a helper function in the Cocos2D-X native binding code, which is not a part of the ScriptEngine.
     JSBClassType::registerClass<ns::SomeClass>(cls);

-    // Save the result to global variable for easily use in other places, for example class inheritence.
+    // Save the result to global variable for easily use in other places, for example class inheritance.
     __jsb_ns_SomeClass_proto = cls->getProto();
     __jsb_ns_SomeClass_class = cls;